This website is intended for use by US healthcare professionals only.

 About Tralement

-The first FDA-approved multi-trace element injection that’s aligned with the 2019 ASPEN Dosing Recommendations for patients weighing at least 10 kg.1,3
+The first FDA-approved multi-trace element injection that’s aligned with the 2019 ASPEN Dosing Recommendations for patients weighing at least 10 kg.1,2

 References:

-4. Tralement (trace elements injection 4*, USP) [package insert].
+3. Tralement (trace elements injection 4*, USP) Package insert.
 Shirley, NY: American Regent, Inc.

-5. Multrys (trace elements injection 4*, USP) [package insert].
+4. Multrys (trace elements injection 4*, USP) Package insert.
 Shirley, NY: American Regent, Inc.

-6. Zinc Sulfate Injection [package insert].
+5. Zinc Sulfate Injection Package Insert.
 Shirley, NY: American Regent, Inc.

-7. Selenious Acid Injection [package insert].
+6. Selenious Acid Injection Package Insert.
 Shirley, NY: American Regent, Inc.

 INDICATIONS AND IMPORTANT SAFETY INFORMATION